brandonchinn178/templette/README.md

 ## Example

-The following example uses the `templette-markdown` library, extending `templette` specifically for use with Markdown:
+The following example uses the `templette-markdown` library, extending `templette` specifically for use with Markdown.
+[See it rendered here!](examples/readme-snippet.md)

 ```
 # Example